micheleangioni/node-lessons/lessons/lesson3-MiddlewareLogs/readme.md

 ### Lesson 3: Add an Express Middleware which logs each incoming request

 **Description**
-[Middlewares](https://expressjs.com/en/guide/using-middleware.html) are a fundamental part of each Express application, allowing to filter or modify the request data, verify Authentication or perform certain actions under certain conditions.
+[Middlewares](https://expressjs.com/en/guide/using-middleware.html) are a fundamental part of each Express application, which allow to filter or modify the request data, verify Authentication or perform certain actions under certain conditions.

-In our case, in order to case confidence with Middleware, let's add a middleware which simply logs each incoming request to our application.
+In our case, in order to gain confidence with middlewares, let's add a middleware which simply logs each incoming request to our application.

 **Goals**
 - Every time the Web Server is hit, a log to file must be written by using [winstone](https://github.com/winstonjs/winston), containing the timestamp, the request method and url.
 Winstone must be used in a global Express application middleware